Commissioner of the NBA: J. Walter Kennedy (1963–1975)

 Succeeding first president Maurice Podoloff, the likable, approachable J. Walter Kennedy became an iron-handed executive and let everyone know precisely where he stood on issues.
 Kennedy quickly exerted his authority, slapping Red Auerbach with a $500 fine for rowdy conduct during a pre-season 1963 game.
 At the time, it was the largest fine ever levied against a coach or player in the NBA.

 His title was changed to "commissioner" in 1967.
-Kennedy was also the commissioner who upheld the first protest ever in the NBA, which was the one filed by the Chicago Bulls for "the Phantom Buzzer Game" against the Atlanta Hawks in 1969.
+Kennedy was also the commissioner who upheld the first protest ever in the NBA, which was the one filed by the Chicago Bulls for the "Phantom Buzzer Game" against the Atlanta Hawks in 1969.

 The new commissioner came into the NBA when the league was struggling with only nine teams, no television contract, sagging attendance and competition from the increasingly popular American Basketball Association.
 When Kennedy retired in 1975 as commissioner, the league had increased to 18 teams, landed a lucrative television contract and improved its financial standing considerably, experienced a 200 percent boost in income and attendance figures tripled during his tenure.

 Walter Kennedy was also instrumental in bringing an annual NBA game to Springfield to benefit the Naismith Memorial Basketball Hall of Fame, where he served on Hall of Fame's Board of Trustees for 13 years, including two years as the Hall of Fame's President.
 Kennedy himself would be inducted into the Hall in 1981.
-The NBA's annual citizenship award recognizing "outstanding service and dedication to the community" is named in Kennedy's honor.
+The J. Walter Kennedy Citizenship Award is named in Kennedy's honor.

 Larry O'Brien (1975–1984)

-Larry O'Brien was appointed in 1975 by the National Basketball Association to serve nationally as its commissioner, where he directed the successful ABA–NBA merger.
-It brought the American Basketball Association into the NBA, negotiated television-broadcast agreements with CBS, and saw game attendance increase significantly.
+Larry O'Brien was appointed in 1975 by the National Basketball Association to serve nationally as its commissioner, where he directed the successful ABA–NBA merger, adding four teams from the American Basketball Association to the NBA.
+He negotiated television-broadcast agreements with CBS and saw game attendance increase significantly.
 He continued this service through 1984.
 The NBA Championship Trophy was renamed in 1984 the Larry O'Brien NBA Championship Trophy in honor of his service to the sport of basketball.

 However, his league was troubled by public relations issues through his tenure, especially after the merger.
 He was generally pushed by his staff into many of his decisions, most notably by his successor as NBA commissioner, David Stern.
 Many consider Stern the driving force behind the television contracts with CBS and rise in game attendance, as well as several crucial issues that predicated the rise of the NBA in the early 1980s.

 O'Brien was inducted into the Naismith Memorial Basketball Hall of Fame, located in his birthplace, Springfield, Massachusetts.